IPZ-2022/ligand_docking/README.md

 # Ligand docking

-prepare_ligands.ipynb- subset ligands to include only those which meet the requirements of Lipinski's rule of 5
+* prepare_ligands.ipynb- subset ligands to include only those which meet the requirements of Lipinski's rule of 5

-docking.py- script which preapares ligands for docking and runs vina
+* docking.py- script which preapares ligands for docking and runs vina

-Warsaw1_digest.pdf- digest of our reprot
+* Warsaw1_digest.pdf- digest of our reprot

+* Warsaw1_report.pdf- our final report

 ## Requirements